Motivic invariant of real polynomial functions and Newton polyhedron: Motivic measure for arc space

 \section{Motivic measure for arc space}

-In this section we recall briefly how we can mesure arc spaces in the context of real geometry, using the more general theory of motivic integration as developped by Denef \& Loeser \cite{DL}.
+In this section we recall briefly how we can measure \coGR{certain} subsets of arc spaces in the context of real geometry, using the theory of motivic integration as developed by J.~Denef and F.~Loeser \cite{DL}.
+The real theory has already been developed in \cite{KP,Fichou}.

-The measure takes its value in the Grothendieck ring of real algebraic varieties \cite{MCP}.
-It is defined as the free abelian group $K_0$ generated by isomorphism classes $[X]$ of real algebraic varieties modulo the subgroup generated by the relation $[X]=[Y]+[X\setminus Y]$ for $Y\subset X$ a closed subvariety.
-The ring structure comes from cartesian product of varieties.
+The measure takes its value in the Grothendieck ring $K_0(\Var_\RR)$ of real algebraic varieties \cite{MCP}.
+It is defined as the free abelian group $K_0(\Var_\RR)$ generated by isomorphism classes $[X]$ of real algebraic varieties modulo the subgroup generated by the relation $[X]=[Y]+[X\setminus Y]$ for $Y\subset X$ a closed subvariety of $X$.
+The multiplicative structure comes from the Cartesian product of varieties.